kurt-krueckeberg/pn/docs/notes.md

 I do have terrible back pain, I don't take narcotics, do I have to have a spinal stimulator, gizmo implanted in my lower back, to do something as simple as flying to Germany (or anywhere else)?

+Are Elicit or SciSpace going to magically deliver the answer?
+Or any other the links below?
+There just aren't a lot of options--it seems?

 ## Sources of Information

 - [Journal of the Peripheral Nervous System](https://typeset.io/journals/journal-of-the-peripheral-nervous-system-2dnirmy5)